oscarricardosan/piin/plugins/phonegap-nfc/README.md

 - iOS

-# Reader Mode Functions

-## nfc.readerMode

-Read NFC tags sending the tag data to the success callback.

-    nfc.readerMode(flags, readCallback, errorCallback);

-### Description

-In reader mode, when a NFC tags is read, the results are returned to read callback as a tag object.
-Note that the normal event listeners are *not* used in reader mode.
-The callback receives the tag object *without* the event wrapper.

-    {
-        "isWritable": true,
-        "id": [4, 96, 117, 74, -17, 34, -128],
-        "techTypes": ["android.nfc.tech.IsoDep", "android.nfc.tech.NfcA", "android.nfc.tech.Ndef"],
-        "type": "NFC Forum Type 4",
-        "canMakeReadOnly": false,
-        "maxSize": 2046,
-        "ndefMessage": [{
-            "id": [],
-            "type": [116, 101, 120, 116, 47, 112, 103],
-            "payload": [72, 101, 108, 108, 111, 32, 80, 104, 111, 110, 101, 71, 97, 112],
-            "tnf": 2
-        }]
-    }

-Foreground dispatching and peer-to-peer functions are disabled when reader mode is enabled.

-The flags control which tags are scanned.
-One benefit to reader mode, is the system sounds can be disabled when a NFC tag is scanned by adding the nfc.FLAG_READER_NO_PLATFORM_SOUNDS flag.
-See Android's [NfcAdapter.enableReaderMode()](https://developer.android.com/reference/android/nfc/NfcAdapter#enableReaderMode(android.app.Activity,%20android.nfc.NfcAdapter.ReaderCallback,%20int,%20android.os.Bundle)) documentation for more info on the flags.

-### Parameters

-- __flags__:  Flags indicating poll technologies and other optional parameters
-- __readCallback__: The callback that is called when a NFC tag is scanned.
-- __errorCallback__: The callback that is called when NFC is disabled or missing.

-### Quick Example

-    nfc.readerMode(
-        nfc.FLAG_READER_NFC_A | nfc.FLAG_READER_NO_PLATFORM_SOUNDS,
-        nfcTag => console.log(JSON.stringify(nfcTag)),
-        error => console.log('NFC reader mode failed', error) );

-### Supported Platforms

-- Android

-## nfc.disableReaderMode

-Disable NFC reader mode.

-    nfc.disableNfcReaderMode(successCallback, errorCallback);

-### Description

-Disable NFC reader mode.

-### Parameters

-- __successCallback__: The callback that is called when a NFC reader mode is disabled.
-- __errorCallback__: The callback that is called when NFC reader mode can not be disabled.

-### Quick Example

-    nfc.disableReaderMode(
-        () => console.log('NFC reader mode disabled'),
-        error => console.log('Error disabling NFC reader mode', error) )

-### Supported Platforms

-- Android

 # Tag Technology Functions

 The tag technology functions provide access to I/O operations on a tag.
-Connect to a tag, send commands with transceive, close the tag.
+Connect to a tag, send commands with tranceive, close the tag.
 See the [Android TagTechnology](https://developer.android.com/reference/android/nfc/tech/TagTechnology) and implementations like [IsoDep](https://developer.android.com/reference/android/nfc/tech/IsoDep) and [NfcV](https://developer.android.com/reference/android/nfc/tech/NfcV) for more details.
 These new APIs are promise based rather than using callbacks.

 #### ISO-DEP (ISO 14443-4) Example